 This operator was a large, independent exploration and production company.
 Their assets consisted of a significant number of oil and gas producing wells, and their strategy involved growth through an aggressive drilling program and the acquisition of wells from other producers.
 The company’s growth also required optimizing the production of its existing wells.

 An assessment revealed the absence of lease operator production targets and standards, data integrity issues, a lack of usable operational performance reporting, and deficiencies in lease operator training.

 The company faced the issue of attrition within the lease operator ranks through retirement, promotions and resignations.
-The company realised they needed to affect behavioural change throughout the operator and foremen groups, implement enhanced management controls, and improve the operator skill base to absorb planned growth and lay the foundation for sustainable production optimisation.
+The company realized they needed to affect behavioral change throughout the operator and foremen groups, implement enhanced management controls, and improve the operator skill base to absorb planned growth and lay the foundation for sustainable production optimisation.
 They committed to implementing significant operational improvements without compromising safety.

-Having established the natural decline of the base wells at the start of the project, the team was able to measure this through these efforts and a 1–3% improvement in production above the baseline was observed.
+Having established the natural decline of the base wells at the start of the project, the team was able to measure this through these efforts and a 1–3 percent improvement in production above the baseline was observed.

 The company’s discounted return on investment was $15 dollars returned for every $1 invested.

 Example three — lean engineering